qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_selection.rst

 Event
 -----
 Both selections fire a ``changeSelection`` event if the selection has changed.
-Listeners can register the event to be notified about the changes.
-The event contains an array with the new selected widgets.
-If the array is empty no widgets are selected.
+Listeners can register with the event to be notified about the changes.
+The event contains an array with the newly selected widgets.
+If the array is empty, that means no widgets are selected.

 ::